YouthTruth Partnerships Lead

 San Francisco, CA

 We believe, and research shows, that student and stakeholder feedback matters for school improvement and student success.
 That’s why, in 2008, we created YouthTruth – to help educators harness student and stakeholder feedback to accelerate improvements.
-We’ve heard from over 850,000 students as well as thousands family and staff members, across 38 states and five countries.
+We’ve heard from over 1.3 million students, parents/guardians, and school staff members, across 39 states and five countries.
 We’ve coached thousands of education leaders through the process of receiving and acting on high-quality feedback data, and are rapidly growing.

-To help us scale and deepen our impact, we are looking for someone who:
+To help deepen our impact, we are looking for someone who:

 - Is passionate about improving school systems and believes that student and stakeholder feedback can improve education.